Easy and delicious, these Overnight Almond Oatmeal Waffles are a wonderful way to introduce you to the wonderful world of soaked grains!

 Pour about 1/3 cupful of batter into preheated waffle iron.
 This batter doesn’t spread much, so use enough to almost cover the iron, the edges should fill out when you close it.

 Bake 4-6 minutes, or until golden and crispy.
+(Please note that baking time will depend on your waffle iron!)

 Serve warm or refrigerate/freeze leftovers and pop in a toaster to serve again.